cahna/lapis-viewhelper/README.md

-require "lapis.helper.javascript"
+require "lapis.helper.view"
 =================================

-Register JavaScript blocks at multiple locations within a Lapis request to be rendered in a page's layout.
+Register JavaScript & CSS blocks at multiple locations within a Lapis request to be rendered in a page's layout.

 ## Usage ##